Sign in

 How we found the problem

 Opportunities, it is said, often arise from a problem.
-In , my colleagues were part of a task force designing and building a new crude unit at a major US refinery site.
-The owner expected a significant tax credit if the unit could be started before the end of the year, and commissioning of the unit was under way.
-During the week before Christmas, we started getting reports from the site that the bypasses around control valves were leaking from the stem and packing area, and were having flash fires.
+Recently, my colleagues were part of a task force designing and building a new crude unit at a major US refinery site.
+The owner expected a significant tax credit if the unit could be started before the end of the year, and commissioning of the unit was underway.
+During the week before Christmas, we started receiving reports from the site that the bypasses around control valves were leaking from the stem and packing area, leading to flash fires.

-Contact us to discuss your requirements of Cast Steel Globe Valve-API.
+Contact us to discuss your requirements for Cast Steel Globe Valve-API.
 Our experienced sales team can help you identify the options that best suit your needs.

-Since the unit wasn&#;t completely mechanically complete, some control valves were not yet in place or were still being configured, so the unit was &#;running on bypass,&#; with operations personnel manually adjusting the bypass globe valves as the unit was being brought up to full operations.
+Since the unit wasn't completely mechanically complete, some control valves were not yet in place or were still being configured, so the unit was “running on bypass,” with operations personnel manually adjusting the bypass globe valves as the unit was being brought up to full operations.
 As this was part of a major expansion, many of the operators were newly hired.
-The process temperatures were already high enough to be above flash point, so any leakage immediately broke out into small fires, which naturally caused the operators to close the valves and back away, and the startup was in serious jeopardy.
+The process temperatures were already high enough to be above flash point, so any leakage immediately erupted into small fires, prompting the operators to close the valves and back away, putting the startup in serious jeopardy.

 We theorized that the flashing was occurring inside the valve, and the vibrations and pressure fluctuations were causing the leakage.
-The operators said that they were only opening the valves about one or two turns when they saw and heard the leakage from the gland and, in some cases, saw fire.
-We realized that the small partial opening was causing a large pressure drop and thus was instigating flashing.
+The operators indicated that they were only opening the valves about one or two turns when they saw and heard the leakage and, in some cases, saw fire.
+This small partial opening was causing a large pressure drop and instigating flashing.

-Because we were in a time bind trying to bring the unit completely online, we decided to cut into the bypass line at each of the affected control stations and add a second globe valve, in order to split the pressure drop across two valves.
-This worked, we were able to successfully complete the startup and the client was happy.
-We checked with several of our major clients and most agreed that they had seen similar problems, but didn&#;t have much insight into the reasons beyond &#;a lot of globe valves do that.&#;
+Because we were pressed for time to bring the unit completely online, we decided to cut into the bypass line at each of the affected control stations and add a second globe valve, in order to split the pressure drop across two valves.
+This solution worked, allowing us to successfully complete the startup, and the client was satisfied.
+We verified with several of our major clients, and most agreed that they had experienced similar problems but didn't have much insight into the reasons beyond “a lot of globe valves do that.”

-A number of operators said it was common to hear globe valves making those vibrating noises, but most didn&#;t have an opinion on exactly what caused this.
-One major refining company had actually studied the problem and issued a practice limiting the allowable pressure drop across globe valves.
+A number of operators stated that it was common to hear globe valves making those vibrating noises, but most didn't have a clear understanding of what caused it.
+One major refining company had studied the problem and issued a practice limiting the allowable pressure drop across globe valves.

 The normal practice in our office and many others was to arbitrarily size the bypass line in a control station as the next line size down from the pipe size in and out of the control station.
-We even published a chart showing how to do that.
-For example, if the line in and out of the control station was NPS 6 (DN 150), the pipe size for the bypass was selected as NPS 4 (DN 100).
+We even published a chart demonstrating this sizing method.
+For example, if the line in and out of the control station was NPS 6 (DN 150), the bypass line was typically selected as NPS 4 (DN 100).

-This mirrored the control valve sizing in broad terms, in that a control valve with port size of NPS 4 was usually selected as a consequence of the control valve being sized with a specific minimum Cv based on the desired pressure drop and flowrate.
-Note that port size only broadly follows the choice of specified control valve Cv.
+This mirrored control valve sizing in broad terms, in that a control valve with a port size of NPS 4 was usually selected based on having a specific minimum Cv based on the desired pressure drop and flowrate.
+It's important to note that port size only broadly corresponds with the specified control valve Cv.

-This sizing method often resulted in the globe bypass valve still having quite a bit more Cv than the control valve actually had, and as a consequence the globe bypass was simply unable to be throttled down to a desired flowrate, especially on startup situations.
-From this, we developed our own corporate practice on the necessity for reviewing control station design in lines with flashing service.
-Essentially, it requires the globe valve bypass to be specified with a flow coefficient Cv at least equal to that specified for the actual control valve.
+This sizing method often resulted in the globe bypass valve having significantly more Cv than the control valve, making it challenging to throttle the globe bypass valve to a desired flowrate, especially during startup situations.
+This led us to develop a corporate practice underscoring the necessity of reviewing control station design in lines with flashing service.
+Essentially, it calls for the globe valve bypass to have a flow coefficient Cv at least equal to that specified for the actual control valve.

-In practice, that means in the case of the process line being NPS 6, the globe bypass valve would often be sized at NPS 3 or 2 (DN 80 or 50).
-A year or two after our initial startup problems, we applied that practice to a similar crude unit being built at another refiner&#;s largest refinery, with a similar number of flashing services, and brought the unit up with no valve fires and no undue control valve bypass issues.
+In practice, this means if the process line is NPS 6, the globe bypass valve would often be sized at NPS 3 or 2 (DN 80 or 50).
+A year or two after the initial startup problems, we applied this practice to a similar crude unit being built at another refiner’s largest refinery with a similar number of flashing services, successfully bringing the unit online without valve fires and without undue control valve bypass issues.

 For more information, please visit Forged Steel Globe Valve.